wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 So, how to do it?

-I am using Selenium, because I need to login to the site.
+I am using Selenium, because I need to login to the site, and BeautifulSoup, .

     import time
     from bs4 import BeautifulSoup
     from selenium import webdriver
     import requests